zvada/technology/docs/software/development-process.md

 3. Use [osg-promote](/software/osg-build-tools#osg-promote) to promote the package(s) from development to testing
 4. Comment on the associated JIRA ticket(s) with osg-promote's JIRA-formatted output (or at least the build NVRs) and, if you know, suggestions for acceptance testing
+1. Update the JIRA ticket description with a bulleted list describing changes in the promoted version(s) compared to the currently released version(s)
 5. Mark each associated JIRA ticket as “Ready For Testing”